Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality

+Our partial identification strategies are based on three increasingly restrictive sets of assumptions.
+They extend the identification of probabilities of causation to scenarios with endogenous sample selection.
+In our model, treatment effects can be related to the sample selection mechanism even though treatment take-up is exogenous.
+We also discuss when our assumptions have identification power and how to test them through necessary observable conditions.

-Our first identification result relies only on a monotone sample selection mechanism.
+Our first identification result relies on a monotone sample selection mechanism.
 This condition imposes that treatment has a non-negative effect on the sample selection indicator for all individuals.
 In the job training example, this restriction implies that the treatment can move workers into employment but never out of employment.

-To tighten the identified bounds, our second result further assumes a monotone treatment response.
+Our second result further assumes a monotone treatment response to tighten the identified bounds.
 This condition imposes that treatment has a non-negative effect on the potential outcomes for all individuals.
 In the job training example, this restriction implies that the treatment can move workers into formal jobs but never into informal jobs.